 Health Risks

-People who abuse alcohol or drugs risk damage to both their mental and physical health.
-The following information includes some health risks associated with misuse of alcohol and drugs.
+People who abuse drugs risk damage to both their mental and physical health.
+More information about the health risks associated with the use of illegal substances or the misuse of medication can be found within the Surgeon General’s Report on Alcohol, Drugs, and Health https://addiction.surgeongeneral.gov/.

 901-843-3128